 About the Osher Lifelong Learning Institute

-OLLI-UHM’s roots go back to 1996, when a group of community elders, retired professors, and University of Hawai’i at Mānoa administrators established the Academy for Lifelong Learning (ALL) with a mission to strengthen connections between the university and the community, and promote lifelong learning, leadership, and community service for older learners.
+OLLI-UHM’s roots go back to 1996, when a group of community elders, retired professors, and University of Hawai’i at Mānoa administrators established the Academy for Lifelong Learning (ALL) with a mission to strengthen connections between the university and the community and promote lifelong learning, leadership, and community service for older learners.

-With the funds received from the Osher Foundation, the UH College of Social Sciences, and from member dues and donations, OLLI provides its members with an affordable opportunity to learn and teach, share diverse ideas, pursue common interests, and make new acquaintances.
+With the funds received from the Osher Foundation, the UH College of Social Sciences, and member dues and donations, OLLI provides its members with an affordable opportunity to learn and teach, share diverse ideas, pursue common interests, and make new acquaintances.

-As Hawaiʻi’s only land-grant university, UHM is charged with not just degree granting and research but serving the public good by being of benefit to the community.
-With it’s ever-expanding array of courses, workshops, special events and more OLLI-UHM can become a powerful force for active aging, while helping UH fulfill its charge to serve the public good.
+As Hawaiʻi’s only land-grant university, UHM is charged with not just degree-granting and research but serving the public good by being of benefit to the community.
+With its ever-expanding array of courses, workshops, special events, and more, OLLI-UHM can become a powerful force for active aging, while helping UH fulfill its charge to serve the public good.

 About the Director